mtod92/equpy/paper.md

 \end{equation}

 We can define a system comprising these equations to be simultaneously solved.
-In this system, we can see that chemical equilibria consist of nonlinear functions, meaning that they cannot be expressed as a sum of their variables each raised to the power of one.
-A common approach to solve this problem is to linearize these equations first to make them suitable to be solved employing numerical methods.
+In this system, we can see that chemical equilibria consist of nonlinear functions, meaning that they cannot be expressed as a sum of their variables each raised to the power of one. equpy approach to solve this problem is to linearize these equations first to make them suitable to be solved employing fast numerical methods.

-Common solutions in literature revolve around the so-called kinetic approach and thermodynamic approach, which involves finding the extent of reaction at the energy minimum of the system.

-The algorithm presented here the advantage of operating on a user-friendly set of equations that is intuitively employed by any user with a basic chemistry knowledge.
+The algorithm presented here has the advantage of operating on a user-friendly set of equations that is intuitively employed by any user with a basic chemistry knowledge.
 These equations are solved with an approach equivalent to the Newton search of the logarithmic equations over the logarithm of the variables.

 # Mathematical Treatment
-In a system with n different species $X_{1…n}$, the mass conservation relationship for the $i^{-th}$ species can be stated as the sum over all the species contributions with their relative stoichiometries (a).
+In a system with *n* different species $X_{1…n}$, the mass conservation relationship for the $i^{-th}$ species can be stated as the sum over all the species contributions with their relative stoichiometries (*a*).
 We can define the conservation of mass for species $X_i$ as:
 \begin{equation}\label{eq:6}
 a_1[X_1] + a_2[X_2] + ... + a_n[X_n] = [X_i]_{tot}
 \end{equation}